How Does New Jersey Determine a Child’s Best Interests?

-As a father, going through a divorce means establishing the legal right to spend time with your children and continue playing an active role in their development.
-While New Jersey law does not favor the mother in child custody proceedings (contrary to popular belief), the reality is that mother still often have a leg up in custody proceedings involving minor children.
+As a parent, going through a divorce means establishing the legal right to spend time with your children and continue playing an active role in their development.
+While under New Jersey law neither mothers nor fathers are favored in child custody proceedings—rather the courts are supposed to make decisions based on the best interests of children–the reality is that sometimes doesn’t play out the way one would think and there remains a perceived bias against fathers; and Mother’s feel a greater sense of entitlement just because they are mothers.
+Fathers sometimes feel that mothers still have a leg up in custody proceedings involving minor children.

-With this in mind, fathers must focus on demonstrating that New Jersey law favors their desired custody rights.
-This starts with understanding the “best interests” factors listed in Section 9:2-4 of the New Jersey Revised Statutes.
+With this in mind, fathers must focus on demonstrating and reminding the Courts that New Jersey law favors their desired custody rights.
+This starts with understanding the determination of a child’s best interests in custody decisions and the “best interest” factors listed in Section 9:2-4 of the New Jersey Revised Statutes.

 - “[T]he parents’ ability to agree, communicate and cooperate in matters relating to the child.”